tikalk/commandcar/README.md

 # use command

-use is a special command that is added to any API that has `securityDefinitions`.
-If you're doing a lot of API calls with identical authorization parameters, for instance an access_token, then you can `use` them instead, and then they will be included in any following call to the API, until you `unuse` it or until you `use` another parameter value.
+`use` is a special command that is added to any API that has `securityDefinitions`.
+If you're doing a lot of API calls with identical authorization parameters, for instance an Oauth2 `access_token`, then you can `use` them instead, and then they will be included in any following call to the API, until you `unuse` it or until you `use` another parameter value.

 for example: